SugamDewan/Microsoft-Fabric-Sales-Analytics-Project/README.md

-# Microsoft-Fabric-Sales-Analytics-Project
 # End-to-End Sales Analytics Project with Microsoft Fabric

 ## Introduction

 This project demonstrates a complete end-to-end data engineering pipeline built within the Microsoft Fabric ecosystem.
-The primary objective was to ingest raw sales data from the World Wide Importers sample dataset, process and transform it into a clean star schema data model, and prepare it for interactive business intelligence analysis in Power BI.
+The primary objective was to ingest raw sales data from the World Wide Importers sample dataset, process and transform it into a clean star schema data model, and prepare it for interactive business intelligence analysis.

 ## Technologies Used